2018 Young Leaders in Agriculture Conference

 Are you one of agriculture’s future leaders?
 Do you have the desire and passion for growing your network and developing your skills in order to lead one of the most challenging and rewarding industries in the world- AGRICULTURE?

-The Minnesota Pork Board is hosting the second annual Young Leaders in Agriculture Conference, June 19-21 in Brandon, SD.
+The Minnesota Pork Board is hosting the second annual Young Leaders in Agriculture Conference, June 18-20 in Bloomington, Minn.
 The conference is open to 18-22 year-olds interested in agriculture; all areas of agriculture are welcome.